richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_modules.md

 ```

 - `terraform init` downloads the modules into .terraform directory prior to downloading the provider plugins.
-    - Creates a modules folder including modules.json file that hold details of the modules.
+    - Creates a modules folder including modules.json file that contains details of the modules.
     - Public modules are downloaded into a sub folder e.g. modules\vnet.
-    - Private module would be referenced only in the modules.json file.
+    - Private modules are referenced only in the modules.json file.

 # Tainting Resources